 - Ask your insurance agent what other discounts are available, such as security-system discounts.

-- Keep your home insurance claims record clean, if possible.
-Don’t make claims for small problems, which could lead to a home insurance rate increase.
+- Try to keep your home insurance claims record clean, if possible.
+Don’t make claims for small problems, which can lead to a rate increase at renewal time.

 Average home insurance cost by state